 to lower a pay range applicable to a member of the leadership group or a teacher on the pay range for leading practitioners.

-For the purposes of paragraph 29.1, “prescribed alteration” means an alteration prescribed by the Education (School Organisation Proposals) (England) Regulations 1999(), the School Standards and Organisation (Wales) Act 2013(regulated alterations in Schedule 2 to the Act)(), or the School Organisation (Prescribed Alterations to Maintained Schools) (England) Regulations 2007().
+For the purposes of paragraph 29.1, “prescribed alteration” means an alteration prescribed by the Education (School Organisation Proposals) (England) Regulations 1999(), , or the School Organisation (Prescribed Alterations to Maintained Schools) (England) Regulations 2007().

 Entitlement to a safeguarded sum